nhsconnect/FHIR-NRLS-API/pages/development/general_api_guidance/security_guidance.md

 The technical requirements that support this are detailed below.

+### Interaction IDs

+Each of the interactions which can be performed against the NRL is given an interaction ID, for example `creating a pointer` or `searching for pointers`.

+Each system connected to the NRL will be given a unique Accredited System ID (ASID), by NHS Digital, and this unique ASID will be associated with one or more of the NRL interactions.
+The interactions associated with an ASID will be determine by what interactions that system has been approved and assured to use.
+As part of sending a request to the NRL, the system will supply its ASID and the interaction ID that relates to the action it is trying to perform.
+If the interaction ID is not associated with the systems ASID, the request will be blocked.

+When a provider uses the `Supersede`, `Update` and `delete` interactions to maintain existing pointers, the NRL will only allow the provider to make changes to their own pointers.
+To do this the NRL will validate that the ASID of the system trying to manage the pointer, is associated with the ODS code found in the pointer.
+If the ASID is not associated with the ODS code within the pointer the NRL will block the attempt to update the pointer.

 ## Secure Socket Layer (SSL) and Transport Layer Security (TLS) Protocols

 Following consultation with the Infrastructure Security, Operational Security, and Spine DDC teams, the following SSL protocols MUST be supported.